GSO-soslab/sosl_auv_manual/vehicle_operation/2_operation.md

     - It will retunr the waypoint's x, y, z with a frame_id, and the latitude, longitude and altitude of the waypoint calculated using `ToLL` service from the robot localization package.
 - When the vehicle finish all the waypoints, it will return to `start` state.

+- ***NavSat node conifugration***
+    - In our default setting, the `world` frame and `odom` frame are placed at the same location.
+    - User can define where is the Latitude and Longitude of their `world` frame in the yaml file located under `[vehicle_name]/[vehicle_name]_config/config/navsat.yaml`.
+    - Change the values for the `datum` paramter.
+    - ToLL and FromLL services will response x, y, z position when sending the request with latitude, longitude and altitude.
+These services are used extensively in our MVP_mission.

 ## Desired pose setpoints programming
 `direct_control` state is designed for the users who don't want to use built-in waypoint following behavior.
 They can directly command desired setpoints to a vehicle state and use MVP_control to control the vehicle pose.